hanscode/dynamic-seo-tags/README.md

 - The folks behind [Marketing Done Right, LLC](https://marketingdr.co/)

 ## Description
 Dynamic SEO Tags is a WordPress plugin designed to dynamically set SEO meta tags based on URL parameters.
-This plugin compatible with the popular Yoast SEO Plugin and provides a robust fallback mechanisms in case Yoast SEO is not installed, ensuring that SEO is effectively managed with or without Yoast SEO.
+This plugin is compatible with the popular Yoast SEO Plugin and provides a robust fallback mechanisms in case Yoast SEO is not installed, ensuring that SEO is effectively managed with or without Yoast SEO.

 The plugin allows users to specify custom placeholders within the SEO meta tags that can be replaced dynamically based on the value of URL parameters, enhancing the relevance and specificity of SEO on a per-page basis.